An Absconding Husband, Secret Mortgages, and Swiss Bank Accounts – Court Sifts for Truth in Husband’s Story

 Despite their shock and the fact that it was a Saturday afternoon, wife and daughter raced to the Bank.
 They discovered that the previous month [the husband] had placed, and drawn down two lines of credit on their previously encumbrance free home: the first for $451,109.63 and the second for $300,739.56.
 A whopping interest payment was now due.
 And where was it to be paid from?
 The joint bank account had been emptied.

 Even the children’s joint Education Savings account had been depleted. $20,000 gone.

 And where was [the husband]?
 He had gone to Switzerland.
 He freely admits to having done so.
 And he really did put money into a Swiss Bank account.

 The court continues the story:

 On July 29, 2008, the wife obtained an order specifically preserving the Swiss Bank accounts.
 The monies were returned within weeks.
 Today [the husband] testifies that he had a change of heart in August of 2008, and voluntarily decided to return the monies to Canada.
 He was prepared to reconcile their marriage.

-It is wife’s more credible view that the monies were returned when the husband realized that the preservation order could interfere with his use of the funds, and that it was in his best interests to avoid a finding of contempt.
+It is the wife’s more credible view that the monies were returned when the husband realized that the preservation order could interfere with his use of the funds and that it was in his best interests to avoid a finding of contempt.
 [The wife] spoke of the tremendous pressure on her to maintain the family and avoid the embarrassment of a divorce.
 She was particularly anxious about having enough money for [their son] to return to university.

 Later, the husband tried to return the money and reconcile with the wife, but she refused.
 The story continues: